Hans-Jörg Rheinberger: Research

-Rheinberger's primary field of activity within the history of science is the epistemological exploration of the experiment and of the research practices of the natural sciences with focus on the biology of the 19th and 20th century.
+Rheinberger's primary field of activity within the history of science is the epistemological exploration of the experiment and of the research practices of the natural sciences, with focus on the biology of the 19th and 20th century.
 In his studies he describes "experimental systems" to be the driving forces within the development of the modern natural sciences.
-He developed his corpus of theoretical categories in dependence to the philosophy of Jacques Derrida and draws many inspirations form the works of Gaston Bachelard.
+He developed his corpus of theoretical categories in dependence to the philosophy of Jacques Derrida and draws many inspirations from the works of Gaston Bachelard.

 His main focus is aimed at the "structures of the experiment", which he deciphers by applying reconstructive analysis to the work in laboratories concerned with biological research.
-In contrast to the common self-image the researching science themselves hold Rheinberger shows that planning and control is less defining the every-day-business of research than improvisation and chance.
-According to Rheinberger promising "experimental systems" are distinguished by the amount of space the grant an "epistemic thing" to unfold itself.
+In contrast to the common self-image the researching science themselves hold, Rheinberger shows that planning and control is less defining the every-day-business of research than improvisation and chance.
+According to Rheinberger promising "experimental systems" are distinguished by the amount of space they grant an "epistemic thing" to unfold itself.
 This is, as he puts it, imperative to "deal prodictively the unknown".